-Summer sunshine and beachside vacations will soon be upon us, which makes it the perfect time to talk about Vitamin D. It’s especially important because it’s a nutrient that new and nearly moms are often deficient in.
+Whether you’re dreaming of summer sunshine and beachside vacations or actually soaking up the sun, it’s always a good time to talk about Vitamin D. It’s especially important because it’s a nutrient that new moms are often deficient in.
 This fat-soluble vitamin can be found in most coldwater fish – such as mackerel, salmon and cod – and also in fortified milk.
 However, the amounts of Vitamin D in these foods are fairly small, so you’d need to eat a lot of them to get a sufficient dose.
 That’s why we want to talk about the best – and most enjoyable – source of Vitamin D: natural sunlight.

 In colder climates with less annual sun exposure the risk of Vitamin D deficiency is higher, because you’re not able to get adequate amounts of daily sunlight.
 Additionally, during pregnancy and when breastfeeding, your baby will be pulling from your Vitamin D stores – so you’re more likely to be low on it yourself.
 Plus, in those busy first few weeks as a new mom, you may not be getting outside as much as you normally would – which is why it’s so important to focus on this vital nutrient.

 So, we’re answering some of the big questions when it comes to the benefits of Vitamin D, how we get it from sunlight, and how to stay safe while soaking up the sun.